Arifin Putra

-Putra Arifin Scheunemann (born 1 May 1987), known professionally as Arifin Putra, is a German-Indonesian actor.
+Putra Arifin Scheunemann (born 1 May 1987), known professionally as Arifin Putra, is an Indonesian actor.
 His international recognition is largely attributed to his role in the Indonesian action film The Raid 2: Berandal, which was released in the United States and other major markets around the world.
 He also starred in the 2009 Indonesian horror film, Rumah Dara (released internationally as Macabre).

 Early life and education

-Putra Arifin Scheunemann was born on 1 May 1987, in Mainz, Germany.
+Putra Arifin Scheunemann was born on 1 May 1987, in Mainz, West Germany.
 His German father, Axel Scheunemann, was a gardener turned landscape specialist, while his Indonesian mother, Joyce Sunandar, ran a catering business.
 He has an older sister, Sari, who works at an automotive company in Stuttgart.
 His parents divorced in 1999, upon which he and his mother permanently resettled to Indonesia.
-He has reportedly still remain estranged from his father.
+He reportedly still remains estranged from his father.

 Arifin received his early education at the German International School in Jakarta, where he partook in several school plays and showed early interest in acting, often doing reenactments of films for his family.
 He graduated from the school in 2006 and initially did not intend to pursue a career in the entertainment industry.
 His parents’ divorce took a toll on him and turned him into a shy and reclusive child, though he eventually regained his cheerful personality with the help and support of his sister.
 As of 2020, Arifin is pursuing undergraduate studies in business management.